Shushsa/docs/docs/exchange.md

 Untrusted or non-approved assets can be listed in a permissionless fashion, however these tokens will, by default, reside within low-trust exchange zones.
-Because approved and trusted assets tend to trade on high-trust exchange zones, this offers users (and user interfaces) an easy way to judge token quality, such that users can be warned to proceed at own risk.
+Because approved and trusted assets tend to trade on high-trust exchange zones, this offers users (and user interfaces) an easy way to differentiate token quality, such that users can be warned to proceed at own risk.
 Our governance set determines how, and when, tokens are moved between execution zones.

-## Q10: How do you prevent spamming listing?
+## Q10: How do you prevent spam listing?

-To list a new token on the exchange, there has to be a minimum amount of whitelisted tokens locked to enable trading of the new asset.
-The amount that has to be locked is defined by governance.
-Everyone will be able to lock more assets, meaning that not only the person that requests the listing is in control of whether or no trading of the token is possible.
-In the case where the minimum requirement of locked assets is not met or tokens are unlocked, a token no longer can be traded.
+In order to list a new token on KiraEx, it is necessary to lock-up a (governance defined) minimum amount of whitelisted tokens.
+In the case where this minimum requirement is not met, or tokens are subsequently unlocked, a token no longer can be traded.